-Locally Grown is a blog about local Northfield Minnesota issues and the people who live here.
+Locally Grown is a blog about the Northfield Minnesota area.

-Its broad mission is similar to Northfield.org’s, i.e., using the internet/online tools to strengthen the civic fabric of the Northfield area.
+Its broad mission is similar to Northfield.org’s, i.e., using the internet and its related online tools to strengthen the civic fabric of the Northfield area.
 The blog is part of Northfield’s civic blogosphere, and is focused on

 - convening civil but opinionated conversations with citizens and community leaders

 - showing the community to itself via photos and video; and